supernodes/coinserver/README.md

-SuperNode / CoinServer Project - SNCP
+SuperNode / CoinServer Project - SNCSP

 One server for all Coins (lets see how many coins a server can take)